MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Thermal Storage (A1)

-This measure adds the EnergyPlus object [MaterialProperty:PhaseChange](https://bigladdersoftware.com/epx/docs/9-4/input-output-reference/group-surface-construction-elements.html#materialpropertyphasechange) to all interior surfaces in the model.
-The object's properties were taken from the EnergyPlus example file `MaterialPropertyPhaseChange.idf` shown below.
+This measure adds the EnergyPlus object `MaterialProperty:PhaseChange` (DOE, 2020) to all interior surfaces in the model.
+The object's properties were taken from the EnergyPlus example file `MaterialPropertyPhaseChange.idf` (DOE, 2020) shown below.

 ```
 	MaterialProperty:PhaseChange,